-Choosing the right racket can be a daunting experience.
-With the wide variety of rackets on the market and the potential of the wrong racket negatively affecting your game--not to mention your wallet--it is important to understand the variables that comprise the modern racket.
+Tennis rackets don’t come in one-size-fits-all.
+With the wide variety of rackets on the market and the potential of the wrong racket negatively affecting your game, not to mention your wallet, it is important to understand the variables that comprise the modern racket.

 The main thing to consider in choosing a racket is whether you are looking for power or control.